Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: Weak to Strong Attack targets PEFT

-where \( \ell \) represents the cross-entropy loss, used to measure the discrepancy between the predictions of the model \( f_t(x) \) and the label \( y \); $\text{fpft}$ stands for full-parameter fine-tuning, which is employed to maximize the adaptation to and learning of the features of backdoor samples.
+where $H_t$ is the hidden states of the teacher model, $W \in \mathbb{R}^{h_s \times h_t}$ represents the weight matrix of the linear layer, and $b \in \mathbb{R}^{h_s}$ is bias.
+Finally, we train the teacher model by addressing the following optimization problem: { where \( \ell \) represents the cross-entropy loss, used to measure the discrepancy between the predictions of the model \( f_t(x) \) and the label \( y \); $\text{fpft}$ stands for full-parameter fine-tuning, which is employed to maximize the adaptation to and learning of the features of backdoor samples.